Chapter 3:

 The last time she'd given him ten thousand yen to shop for groceries, he ended up using it as bribe money to escape the cops.

-Momo's smile got wider, as she grinning from both ears as she pulled out her wallet placed in the large pocket on her apron.
+Momo's smile got wider, as she grinned from both ears as she pulled out her wallet and placed it in the large pocket on her apron.

-She grabbed two-thousand yen out of her wallet before placing it back where she first took it.
+She grabbed two thousand yen out of her wallet before placing it back where she had first taken it.

 “Eh, hu— no no!
 Please, keep the tip.
 I only need a thousand to pay my debts to Sasaki.”

-Kouji had put down the money she offered in an entreaty after she'd offered an extra bonus.
-Before switching into a nervous expression, chuckling from embarrassment of her feeling pity for him.
+Kouji had put down the money she offered in an entreaty after she'd offered a bonus.
+Before switching into a nervous expression, chuckling from embarrassment at her feeling pity for him.

 Sasaki had reassured Momo, traumatized by the unmentionable things she had done to him.
 He didn't want to experience them again.